leeroywking/remoteDev/README.md

     - 8 click add
     - 9 add a specific user (I use my main account on this machine "lee")
     - 10 remove all other permissions from the file
+   - Connecting to the instance for the first time
    ![connecting to instance](https://github.com/leeroywking/remoteDev/blob/master/gifs/connectToInstance.gif)
     - In the AWS Console click on your instance and then click the button labeled "connect"
     - This should show you a string that looks something like this ```ssh -i "sshkey.pem" ec2-user@ec2-34-219-68-139.us-west-2.compute.amazonaws.com ```